 Summer Transition Program

-All students entering the program must complete the six-week summer transition program during the summer before their first semester at the University of Wisconsin Oshkosh.
-Dates for the summer 2014 program are Sunday, June 15 through Wednesday, July 23.
-An orientation meeting on the afternoon of Sunday, June 9 is required for all summer students.
+All Project Success students who are not regular admits to the university must complete the six-week summer transition program during the summer before their first semester at the University of Wisconsin Oshkosh.
+Students who are regular admits to the university and members of the Project Success program are welcome to attend as well.
+Dates for the summer 2014 program are Monday, June 16 through Wednesday, July 23.
+Move in day for those staying the the residence hall for summer is Sunday, June 15, 2014.

-Please Note: There are no additional charges for Project Success Services such as tutoring and placement testing before entering the program.
+Please Note: There are no additional charges for Project Success Services during the school year.
 However, students must pay tuition and books for the summer transition program courses.
 An estimated fee schedule, based on the summer 2013 fees, for summer 2014 is provided at the end of this page.

 Summer Course Offerings